FACT: Indoor air can be 10x worse than outdoor air

 Frequently testing indoor air is a smart proactive approach in identifying and preventing air quality problems that you're not aware of.
 If your indoor air is already good, congratulations, monitoring air quality will assure that you are keeping it that way.

 [The EPA has ranked poor Indoor Air Quality (IAQ) among the top five environmental health risks...]

 Science based studies, research and data in both the private and federal sectors is striving to fulfill a need for increased consumer awareness, public advocacy, and a push for EPA IAQ testing standardization formalizing acceptable test parameters.
-Our goal here at IAAR is to provide comprehensive indoor air information and affordable testing when it comes to our most critical resource, the amazing air we breath.
+Our goal here at IAAR is to provide comprehensive indoor air information and affordable testing and monitoring when it comes to our most critical resource, the amazing Air we breath.

 What's in your Air?